 3. Cultivate optimism

 Optimism isn’t exactly a British trait.
-We tend to look outside on a sunny day and except the rain.
+We tend to look outside on a sunny day and expect the rain.
 When it comes to leadership, this approach is always going to be counterproductive.

 The first habit-change to implement is to ensure your team has a clear sense of purpose.
 A sense of purpose, something that challenges and inspires them.
 Next, is to keep them motivated.
 Fear works, e.g. explain what could happen should a sales team fail to hit targets.
 But positive language and incentives are far more efficient in the long-term.

 An optimistic attitude is the best way to ensure your team keeps putting in the work, especially when you are aiming to hit big goals.
 Positive mindset sustains, whereas negative ones drain energy and drag down efficiency and team morale.

 The recession knocked the idea of having a work / life balance off the agenda for most businesses.
 Putting in the extra hours seemed to be the only way to stay ahead, even at the expense of family, friends and having any semblance of a life.
 In the long run, this is hugely demotivating.

 Respect your employees’ time off.
 Show that you care about them having time to decompress, recharge and come back to work more motivated than ever.
 Managers who send out-of-hours emails (and always expect a reply) are setting a bad example.
 It signals that work is more important than those doing the tasks, forcing your team to put in extra hours, subsequently reducing their energy and focus during the working day.